Expecting The Unexpected: Towards Broad Out-Of-Distribution Detection: Evaluation

 \section{Evaluation}

 We assess performance using the widely accepted area under the curve (AUC) metric for two distinct pretrained models: ResNet-50 (RN50) and Vision Transformer (ViT).
+While it is standard to also report other metrics such as FPR@95 and AUPR, we find these metrics to be redundant with AUC and omit them for clarity.
 All evaluations are conducted on a single A100 GPU, with the inference time normalized by the cost of a forward pass (cf. App. \ref{appendix:time}).

 Our empirical results in the Distribution Shift Detection (DSD) setting, which aims to detect any OOD sample, are presented in Table \ref{table:dsd}.
-Results for the error detection setting, where the objective is to detect misclassified OOD samples against correctly classified in-distribution samples, are exhibited in Table \ref{table:error}.
+Results for the error detection setting, where the objective is to detect misclassified OOD samples against correctly classified in-distribution samples, are exhibited in \Cref{appendix:complete_results} (Table \ref{table:error}).
 The results for each distribution shift type are averaged over the corresponding benchmark.
-Detailed performances and model accuracy, where applicable, for each dataset are offered in Appendix \ref{appendix:complete_results}.
+Detailed performances and model accuracy for each dataset are offered in Appendix \ref{appendix:complete_results} (where applicable).
 In the error detection setting, we conduct evaluations against adversarial attacks, corruptions, and in-distribution.
 The latter pertains to predicting classification errors on authentic ImageNet inputs.
 Please note that error detection is inapplicable to novel classes and multi-labels where correct classifications are undefined, and we do not consider error detection on synthetic images as it lacks clear motivation.

 \textbf{Existing methods:} A striking observation is the inconsistency of recent detection methods in the broad OOD setting.
 Methods that excel on adversarial attacks tend to underperform on multi-label detection, and vice versa.
 Each of the baselines exhibits subpar performance on at least one distribution shift, and almost all of them are Pareto-optimal.
 This underscores the necessity for broader OOD detection evaluations to inform the design of future methods.